Understanding “Dismissed Without Prejudice” Statutes

 There are some factors that may come into play that could toll the statute of limitations.
 For example, the plaintiff’s attorney may discover that the defendant attempted to conceal relevant information after a dismissal without prejudice, or the defendant could have fled out of state.
 Depending on state law, these issues could potentially extend the statute of limitations and enable the plaintiff to file a second lawsuit for the same claim.

-Handling a Dismissal With Prejudice
+How Do You Handle a Dismissal With Prejudice Case?

 If a judge dismisses a case with prejudice, the case is effectively closed.
 The plaintiff may not open a new claim for the same allegations.
 However, the plaintiff’s attorney could potentially file a second lawsuit for different charges that the facts of the original case support, effectively circumventing the double jeopardy rule.
 If this isn’t possible, then the only option remaining would be to appeal the dismissal with a higher court.